OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

     * REQ-CONTROL-PLANE: Underlay control plane routing state needs to be correlatable to underlay L3 topology.
 Overlay control-plane routing state needs to be correlate-able to overlay L3 network topology.

+* Design Requirements:
+    * REQ-TOPO-ONLY: SIMAP should contain only topological information.

 * Architectural Requirements:
     * REQ-DISCOVERY: A network controller must perform the initial and on-demand discovery of a network
     * REQ-SYNCH: The controller must perform the sync with the network.
     * REQ-USABILITY: The SIMAP API must be simple and easy to integrate with the client applications.
 This requirement is supported for the unidirectional and point2point networks.

-* Design Requirements:
-    * REQ-TOPO-ONLY: SIMAP should contain only topological information.
+We must keep these requirements in mind when proposing implementation solutions for gaps, as they are applicable to how we model the extensions / changes.

 ## Requirements not supported by RFC8345 (Gaps)